chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab05/index.md

 ### [Postgresql](./postgresql.md)

-## HW
+## Homework
+1. Please make a screenshot for each step and save it in PDF.
-1. Setup MongoDB with Docker
+2. Setup MongoDB with Docker.
-2. Connect MongoDB with [MongoDB Compass](https://www.mongodb.com/products/compass) only.
+3. Connect MongoDB with [MongoDB Compass](https://www.mongodb.com/products/compass) only.
-3. Insert some data.
+4. Insert some data.
-* please make a screenshot for each step and save it in PDF.
+5. submit the PDF to the Google Classroom.